 WHO CAN APPLY?

-Oral Presentations: Successful applicants will be invited to give a 8-minute oral presentation, followed by a 2-minute period of questions.
+Feature Presentation: Successful applicants will be invited to give a 8-minute oral presentation, followed by a 2-minute period of questions.

-3 Minute Thesis (3MT): Successful applicants will be invited to describe their research in 3 minutes using language appropriate to a non-specialist audience (Layman’s terms).
+3-Minute Thesis: Successful applicants will be invited to describe their research in 3 minutes using language appropriate to a non-specialist audience (Layman’s terms).
 One PowerPoint slide (no animation or sound) will be allowed with no other resources or props.
-There will be no question time for the 3MT category.
+There will be no question time for the snapshot presentation category.
 (This is ideal for applicants in the early stages of their projects or with limited results, but all applicants are encouraged to participate if they wish).

 WHO AWARDS THE PRIZES?

 The judges for this event are typically high calibre clinicians and/or researchers in their chosen field.
 They will select the award recipients based on predetermined marking criteria.
 Announcements about the judges and their biographies will be made periodically on Facebook page as the conference approaches.